ivantopnotch/AD-Automation/readme.txt

 this should install all required gemfiles
 3. Make sure to specify environment in spec_helper.rb
 4. Make sure to set up email in email_report.rb
-5. If on Mac OSX, make sure to copy the files from dotenv_osx to dotenv
+5. If on Mac OSX, make sure to copy the files from dotenv_osx to dotenv (these files default to windows)
 6. Run .bat file for desired browser(s) or manually enter rake [firefox/ie/chrome]

 INTERNET EXPLORER: